List of regicides of Charles I: Background

-At the end of the first war, Charles I was being held by the Scottish Presbyterian army, who handed him over to the parliamentary forces.
-In January 1649 a trial was arranged, comprising 135 commissioners.
-Some were informed beforehand of their summons and refused to participate, but most were named without their consent being sought.
+In January 1649 a trial court was arranged, composed of 135 commissioners.
+Some were informed beforehand of their summons, and refused to participate, but most were named without their consent being sought.
 Forty-seven of those named did not appear either in the preliminary closed sessions or the subsequent public trial.
 At the end of the four-day trial, 67 commissioners stood to signify that they judged Charles I had "traitorously and maliciously levied war against the present Parliament and the people therein represented".
 Fifty-seven of the commissioners present signed the death warrant; two further commissioners added their names subsequently.
 The following day, 30 January, Charles I was beheaded outside the Banqueting House in Whitehall; Charles II went into exile.
 The English monarchy was replaced with, at first, the Commonwealth of England (1649–1653) and then the Protectorate (1653–1659) under Cromwell's personal rule.

-Following the death of Cromwell in 1658, a power struggle ensued.
-General George Monck—who had fought for the king until his capture, but had joined Cromwell during the Interregnum—brought an army down from his base in Scotland and restored order; he arranged for elections to be held in early 1660.
+Following the death of Cromwell in 1658 a power struggle ensued.
+General George Monck—who had fought for the King until his capture, but had joined Cromwell during the Interregnum—brought an army down from his base in Scotland and restored order; he arranged for elections to be held in early 1660.
 He began discussions with Charles II who made the Declaration of Breda—on Monck's advice—which offered reconciliation, forgiveness, and moderation in religious and political matters.
 Parliament sent an invitation to Charles to return, accepting the Restoration of the monarchy as the English political form.
 Charles arrived in Dover on 25 May 1660 and reached London on 29 May, his 30th birthday.